cagov/caldata-mdsa-training/docs/code/git.md

 - GitHub has a nice [cheat-sheet](https://education.github.com/git-cheat-sheet-education.pdf) for common git commands
 - The [official git documentation](https://git-scm.com/doc) is not always the most user-friendly, but it has a depth of information that isn't available elsewhere

+If you have a remote repository set up on something like GitHub or Azure DevOps and want to make a local copy of it you have to run the `git clone` command.
+Once you have a working copy of your remote repo, all version control operations are managed through this local copy.
+Follow the steps below to clone a repository.

 ## Clone a repo locally

 *for MacOS or Linux-based CLI*